-18 Easy Vegetable Side Dishes That Make Any Meal Healthier
+18 Healthiest Vegetable Side Dishes

 Side dishes might not be the stars of your meal, but they're just as important as your main course.
 You want to ultimately whip up something that perfectly pairs with the main dish, and luckily, many veggie-based side dishes fit the bill.
 And whether you follow a vegetarian diet or simply looking for more ways to incorporate vegetables into your diet, making a vegetable side dish is always a solid option.
 Adding one (or two!) to your plate helps you get essential fiber and nutrients in tasty, filling ways.
 Vegetables don't have to be boring!

 Here, we rounded up the 18 best vegetable side dishes that you can serve alongside any dinner.
+And for more, don't miss these 15 Classic American Desserts That Deserve a Comeback.

 Roasted Parmesan Asparagus